KhiopsML/khiops-doc/docs/setup/quickstart.md

 The Khiops Auto-ML pipe automates supervised Machine Learning, which is used to classify input examples into predefined groups, each identified by a label.
 Common applications include predicting customer churn (Yes or No), the severity of a failure (Minor, Major, Critical) etc.

 Featuring [unique learning algorithms][original_formalism], Khiops automates many steps seamlessly for the user.
-For example, there's no longer any need to prepare training data, as [missing values, labeling noise, outliers and unbalanced classes][no_data_preparation] are handled for you.
+For example, there's no longer any need to prepare training data, as [missing values, noise, outliers and unbalanced classes][no_data_preparation] are handled for you.
 [Encoding categorical variables][encoding] is also no longer a problem.

 Ultimately, all you need is to use the standard `sklearn` syntax, and Khiops takes care of handling poor-quality raw data, producing competitive, robust and interpretable models.